Having worked with fish most of my life, I have a strong desire to help others to be successful in the hobby.

 Stage 2: Nitrites

 Often when we think of bacteria, we think of something bad or dirty.
 Bacteria is vital for the health of the aquarium and the fish that are in it.

 There is not just one type of bacteria, but many are harmful in an aquarium, but many are beneficial and are required for aquarium health.

 If given the opportunity, a bacteria called Nitrosomonas will start to develop in the aquarium.
 These bacteria help to convert harmful ammonia into nitrites.

 Some types of Nitrosomonas bacteria do better in an aquarium environment than others.
-Because of this, adding large amounts of ammonia to the aquarium to may cause the aquarium to take longer to cycle than it would have if no ammonia was introduced.
+Because of this, adding large amounts of ammonia to the aquarium it may cause the aquarium to take longer to cycle than it would have if no ammonia was introduced.

 Unfortunately, Nitrites are also toxic to aquarium fish.